archfz/vh-sticky-table-header/README.md

 `max` is the default number of pixels or `rem` from top.
 Any other key, defined in number, will represent a different number of pixels or `rem` from top to which to stick, when the viewport width is less than the key.

-#### `scrollContainer`

-Object describing the scrolling element of the viewport for the vertical or horizontal scrolling.
-If not provided, the scrolling element is the parent element of tableContainer

 ## Release notes